f5devcentral/f5-agility-labs-sslviz/docs/class5/introduction.rst

-.. tip:: **Note**: Viprion chassis platform support is not available in SSLO 4.0 and 5.0.
+.. note:: **Note**: Viprion chassis platform support is not available in SSLO 4.0 and 5.0.

 SSLO 6.0 includes the following updates: